Note: If you are interested in helping to outfit our YWCA Haverhill’s new ‘Residence,’ please click here.

 What Happens at the Shelter

-As mentioned, our shelter has operated at full capacity since its opening.
+As mentioned, our shelter has operated at full capacity since its opening in January of 2014.
 On an on-going basis, our staff work with these victims and their children to help them assess their options, create a safety plan, and help them find and secure safe, affordable housing.
 This necessitates aiding these women in building self-trust and self-confidence as they work to rebuild a future for themselves and their children without violence or abuse.

 Feel You Can Help?

-You can still help as a Shelter Angel!
+You can always help as a Shelter Angel!

 Click here to see how you can make a difference in the life of our shelter residents.